mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 # TDM Error Handling and Statistics Flows

-The TDM library has a generic Error Handling and Statistics Gathering mechanism based on Broadway capabilities that can be tailored for TDM business requirements.
+The TDM library includes a set of generic flows for error handling and statistics gathering that are based on Broadway capabilities and are tailored for TDM business requirements.

-The mechanism includes a set of generic flows that gather errors and statistics during task execution and populates them into dedicated tables.
+These generic flows gather errors and statistics during task execution and populate them into dedicated tables.
 This data is used for monitoring  TDM tasks and creating TDM execution reports.

 ### How Do I Perform Error Handling in TDM?